 People For Puget Sound Program

 At WEC, we are honored that People For Puget Sound found us to be the right group to carry on their policy, advocacy, and grassroots work.
 We are excited to be digging even further into an issue we’ve been working on for many years.
-See what's new and check out our Puget Sound legislative update here.

 For the past 20 years, People For Puget Sound and WEC have been strong partners, working together to protect Puget Sound.
 We each had different roles, but together were able to help update the Shoreline Management Act, establish the Puget Sound Partnership, urge Ecology to adopt permits to curb polluted runoff, push for statewide funding for clean water projects, and much more.